WHAT MAKES THERAPY EFFECTIVE?

 #4 - Empathy

-No one likes to be judged, especially by their therapist.
+No one likes to be judged, especially by their therapist, someone whom they pay, invest time, and share personal details with.

 Empathy refers to the ability to place yourself in someone’s else experience.